Listening Before Measuring:

 Infrastructure Changes Communities, But Measuring Impact Isn’t Easy

 There are 67 kilometres of the Enga Highway that run through one of the most remote and mountainous regions in Papua New Guinea, forming a critical link between rural communities and essential services.
-For years, deteriorating road conditions limited mobility, restricted access to healthcare and education, and constrained economic activity.
+For years, deteriorating road conditions have limited mobility, restricted access to healthcare and education, and constrained economic activity.

 When the rehabilitation of the road started in 2012, using climate-resilient engineering approaches and solutions, the expectation was clear that improved infrastructure would lead to improved lives.
 The expectation was that the road would maintain its good structural condition even under the conditions of climate change.